erikmunkby/hela/README.md

 and much more!
 This library is built to fit small and large data landscapes, but is happiest when included from the start.

-TODO: Add link to homepage, pypi?
+TODO: Add link to homepage, pypi?, demo repo

 # Installing
 Using pip: